-Naturally, a Line of Duty walking Tour wouldn’t be complete without visiting the location of at least one dramatic arrest, an ambush while transporting a prisoner, and the finding of a dead body.
+Naturally, a Line of Duty walking tour wouldn’t be complete without visiting the location of at least one dramatic arrest, an ambush while transporting a prisoner, and the discovery of a dead body.

 During the tour, you’ll follow in the footsteps of Dot and Kate after Dot’s ‘urgent exit required’ message during Season three.
 You’ll see a section of the chase scene including where Kate hitches a ride on a lorry in pursuit of Dot, and the fictional Kingsgate High Street where they sprint through the crowded street, weapons in hand.

 From Season five you will see the spot where Steve ignores Hastings Fahrenheit order during the adrenaline-filled standoff with rogue undercover agent John Corbett.

 You’ll visit the locations for some of the most exciting moments in Season six including the shooting between Ryan, Jo and Kate and the subsequent car chase scene where Jo and Kate are ultimately caught.

 The final location on the tour is one of the most famous meeting points used in Line of Duty.
 Head to the graffiti-covered tunnel seen throughout the series where AC-12’s undercover agents have their secret meetings.
 Remember your cameras, you’ll want to get a photo at this location!

 - Sundays at 2pm (Jan – Dec)